LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Experiments

 \subsubsection{Selective concatenation}

 In this approach, only one query from $\mathcal{C}_q$ is selected to be concatenated with $q_n$.
 The intuition is that not all history queries are helpful in understanding the last query, and the excessive use of them might introduce unwanted noise.
-A concatenation decision model is trained to select the most suitable history query.
+A concatenation decision model is trained to select the most appropriate historical query.
 Depending on the model confidence, there might be cases where no expansion is needed at all.
+The concatenation result is then also fed into the single-turn model $\mathcal{M}_c$ for inference.